 Never mention money unless this piece of information is required.
 It’s not only unethical but rude too.
 It sounds obnoxious and shows you are more on the job for money than to offer your service dutifully.
 Hold your horses until you are called for an interview and the subject comes up.
 Be more focused on what is required of you rather than your own needs.

 There is a specific language used in every organization.
 Be mindful of the keywords since scanning software is sometimes used to sift out resumes eligible for the job.
 Do not use words that are known only by one company rather use the standard terms otherwise you might be excluded consideration for a job that you might be suitable for.
 This is a common resume mistake.

 9. Lengthy Paragraphs

 The hiring managers have piles of resumes they don’t have the time nor the will to go through dense paragraphs.
 It doesn’t matter how qualified and suitable you are, the task seems enervating.
 It’s hard to struggle through the paragraphs and find the skills demanded by the job.
 Therefore, using bullets is best suited, since it catches the eyes quickly and is digestible.

 10. Forgetting to Modify Your Resume

 Different companies have different needs.
 Do not send the same version everywhere.
-Keep track of the requirement of each organisation and the job and make customise your resume accordingly before sending it out.
+Keep track of the requirement of each organization and the job and make customize your resume accordingly before sending it out.
 Highlight only those areas and strengths which are relevant making it easy for the recruiters to pick you out.
 Mirror their language when speaking if your abilities, it shows you are fit for achieving the goals of the company.

 Once you manage to avoid these mistakes, your resume is good to go!!